 Browse our guides or talk to our team.

-If content is king, then that makes visual content an emperor wearing his full regalia.
+If content is king, then visual content is an emperor wearing his full regalia.
 Compared to text, visual content is an extremely effective way to communicate because our brains do a great job of processing it.
 Of all our senses, 90% of the information sent to the brain is visual.

 We're hardwired to thrive on visual content.
 Think about it.
 Long before we had letters, words and sentences, we communicated with drawings.
 The Lascaux drawings found in caves in France date back some 17,000 years.
 These images depict people and large animals from that time.
 They're proof that “drawings have been a universally powerful method of communication” for years.